Hi!

 Working Papers

-Mafia Infiltrations in Times of Crisis: Evidence from the Covid-19 Shock, with L. Rizzica (Bank of Italy), [R&R at Journal of Law and Economics]
+Mafia Infiltrations in Times of Crisis: Evidence from the Covid-19 Shock, with L. Rizzica (Bank of Italy), [R&R at The Journal of Law and Economics]

 IFS Working Paper 23/28